Open Research Positions

 full-time postdoc openings on the following topics:

-- Lifelong Machine Learning (possibly including Deep Learning) - This postdoc will conduct research to develop the next generation of lifelong machine learning algorithms, under funding from DARPA's Lifelong Learning Machines (L2M) program.
-The postdoc will also collaborate with various other research groups and collaborators on the L2M project (e.g., Peter Stone at UT Austin, Fei Sha at USC, Satinder Singh Baveja at UMichigan, and Michael Littman at Brown University).
+- Lifelong Machine Learning (possibly including Deep Learning) - This postdoc will conduct research to develop the next generation of lifelong machine learning algorithms, capable of continual learning over consecutive tasks.
+The postdoc will also collaborate with various other research groups and collaborators (e.g., Peter Stone at UT Austin, Fei Sha at USC, Satinder Singh Baveja at UMichigan, and Michael Littman at Brown University).
 The ideal candidate would have a background in lifelong learning, deep learning, transfer learning, multi-task learning, non-stationary processes, and/or Bayesian methods.

 - Lifelong Machine Learning and Service Robotics - This postdoc will conduct research on lifelong learning and its application to autonomous mobile service robots that operate continually in university, commercial, and home environments.
-This postdoc will also work on the DARPA L2M project and collaborate with our team, as listed above.
+This postdoc will also work with our other collaborators, as listed above.
 The ideal candidate would have a background in robotics, lifelong learning, transfer learning, multi-task learning, and/or computer vision/perception.
 The applicant should be comfortable working with robotic hardware and be experienced in ROS.

 - Transfer and Multi-Task Learning in Social Network Analysis - This postdoc will work on developing methods for transfer and multi-task learning in large-scale relational data.
 The postdoc will also be expected to collaborate with Larry Carin's group at Duke University.
 The ideal candidate would have a background in relational learning, social network analysis, transfer learning, and/or multi-task learning.